 Urinary tract infection can cause pain and discomfort.
 If you experience symptoms such as cramps, soreness, pain while urinating and cloudy urine please get yourself checked.
 This is why Internal Medicine and Family Practice offers effective treatment to help you get back to normal as soon as possible.
-Meet our specialist Dr. Shahid Masood, Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry, and give your children a healthy and protective environment at school and sports ground.
-Dr. Mctabi received his MD degree from Damascus Medical School in 1983.
-He then completed his Family Practice Residency at Saint Mary of Nazareth Hospital in Chicago, IL.
-He is Board Certified in Family Practice with a Special interest in Sports Medicine.
-If you suspect you have a urinary tract infection, contact us or schedule an appointment online.
+If you suspect you have a urinary tract infection, consult our specialists, Dr. Wael Mctabi, MD, and Dr. Samiullah Choudry, for proper treatment.
+For more information, contact us or schedule an appointment online.
 We are conveniently located at 1719 Glenwood Ave Joliet, IL 60435.

 Table of Contents:

 Urinary tract infections affect primarily women based on anatomy, menopause, type of birth control used and sexual activity.
 Infection can occur in the bladder or urethra.
 UTI bladder infection is caused by a form of E. coli that may be present in the GI tract.
 GI bacteria can spread from the anus to the urethra which can cause an infection of the urethra.
 Due to the close proximity of the vagina and urethra, sexually transmitted diseases such as, chlamydia, gonorrhea, and herpes among others can induce urethritis.

 One of the most common symptoms of a UTI is a frequent need and urge to urinate.
 You may feel like you need to pee even if you just went.
 Other symptoms include:

 – Pain or burning when urinating